Mynytho

 Mynytho is a small village in the parish of Llanengan near the southern coast of the Llŷn Peninsula in northwestern Wales.
 It consists of a few houses and some farmland.
 There are also several campsites on the outskirts of the village.
 The population was 536 as of the 2011 UK census with over a third born in England.

-Mynytho's memorial hall occupies a significant place in the history of the struggle for the recognition of Welsh culture and the Welsh language.
+Mynytho's hall occupies a significant place in the history of the struggle for the recognition of Welsh culture and the Welsh language.

 The following englyn by the poet R. Williams Parry appears on a plaque mounted on the wall of the hall.